 Weighted Pull-Ups – The author suggests not to perform weighted pull-ups before you can perform at least 10 normal pull-ups.
 And for a good reason, as you should not let your ego spoil good form, which will only result in plateaus down the line.

 Single Arm Pull-Ups – The author describes these as single arms pull-ups but they are really more like assisted single hand pull-ups, where you grip your leading forearm with the other arms so the stress is more on one arm, but not completely removed from the assisting arm.

-Advanced Calisthenics Pull-Ups – This is were bodyweight exercises meet gymnastics as you start performing all sort of fancy stuff like air-climbing with your legs while doing pull-ups.
-It requires super-strong core.
+Advanced Calisthenics Pull-Ups – This is where bodyweight exercises meet gymnastics as you start performing all sorts of fancy stuff like air-climbing with your legs while doing pull-ups.
+It requires a super-strong core.